Leeds: Transport

+Leeds has extensive road, bus and rail networks.
+Public transport in the Leeds area is coordinated and developed by West Yorkshire Metro.

+The city has good rail and road links to the rest of the country.
+Leeds railway station is one of the busiest in Britain, and Leeds is connected to the national road network via the A1(M) motorway, M1 motorway and M62 motorway.
+The city is served by Leeds Bradford Airport.
+Plans to improve the public transport network in Leeds have been suggested.
+In the 1940s plans to build an extensive underground system were not proceeded with because of the Second World War.
+The Leeds Supertram in the 1990s at a cost of £500 million was cancelled by the Transport Minister Alistair Darling in 2005 after £40 million had been spent on the project due to unforeseen added costs.
+A proposed £250 million re-introduction of trolleybus in 2007; the plans were cancelled in May 2016 citing little value for money, after millions of pounds spent on inquiries.

+In June 2019, in his bid to become Prime Minister, Boris Johnson stated that it was "madness" that Leeds did not have a metro system.
+In December 2019, in his first Queen's Speech, Johnson promised to "remedy the scandal that Leeds is the largest city in Western Europe without light rail or a metro".
+Plans are in place to improve public transport in Leeds, with upgrades to railway, bus services, and cycle lanes.
+A tram system for the city and wider region was announced in 2023.

 Road

-It is the A62, A63, A64, A65, A647 and A660 roads' starting points.
-The city is situated on the A58, A61, M1 and M62 - the latter two intersect to its south of Leeds and the A1(M) passes to the east.

-The radial M621 takes traffic into central Leeds from the M62 and M1.
-There is an Inner Ring Road with part motorway status and an Outer Ring Road.
-Part of the city centre is pedestrianised, and is encircled by the clockwise-only Loop Road.
-The East Leeds Orbital Route's construction started in summer 2019 with completion due by the end of 2021.
+Leeds is the starting point of the A62, A63, A64, A65, A647, and A660 roads.
+The city is on the A58, A61 roads, the M1 and M62 motorways intersect to the south of Leeds and the A1(M) passes to the east.
+The radial M621 takes traffic into central Leeds from the M62 and M1, the Leeds Inner Ring Road has part motorway status and the city has an outer ring road.
+Part of the city centre is pedestrianised and encircled by the clockwise-only loop road.
+The East Leeds Orbital Route's construction started in summer 2019 and was completed in 2021.

-Vehicles

-Transport in Leeds is dominated by car usage: in 2018 it was the 9th most congested UK city, costing £1,057 per driver.

-Public transport in the Leeds area is coordinated and developed by West Yorkshire Metro, with service information provided by the company and Leeds City Council.
-There is a coach station for National Express coach services in the city.

-The main type of public transport in Leeds are bus services.
-Leeds City bus station (on Dyer Street) has long-distance bus services to nearby towns and cities and a small number of local area services.
-The main providers are First Leeds and Arriva Yorkshire, the latter serves routes in the city's south.
-Harrogate Bus Company provides a service to Harrogate and Ripon.
-Keighley Bus Company provides a service to Shipley, Bingley and Keighley.
-The Yorkshire Coastliner service runs from Leeds to Scarborough and Whitby via York and Malton.
-Stagecoach in Hull provides a service to Hull via Goole.
-Stagecoach Yorkshire provides services to Barnsley.
-Also Transdev operates Flyer services to Leeds Bradford Airport.

-Air quality in Leeds was declared as "unsafe" by the World Health Organization in May 2019.
-Neville Street, near Leeds railway station, has been measured as the most polluted outside London.
+Air quality in Leeds was declared "unsafe" by the World Health Organization in May 2019.
+Neville Street, near Leeds railway station, has been measured as the most polluted street outside London.
 A Clean Air Zone, throughout north Leeds and the city centre, was proposed in 2018.
 The plan, similar to the London Low Emission Zone, would charge a daily fee for driving "older models of buses, taxis and HGVs" in the zone.
-The zone was planned to start charging vehicles in January 2020, before being cancelled altogether in October 2020 due to improvements in the city's air quality.
+The zone was planned to start charging vehicles in January 2020, before being cancelled in October 2020 because of improvements in the city's air quality.